Is Your New Car a Lemon?

 Your Lemon Law claim will not be valid for any reason after four years.
 But when does that four-year clock begin?
 It begins on the date when you “knew or should have known” that your new vehicle meets the legal definition of a lemon.

-The way to determine the statute of limitations in your case – and in fact, to determine if you have a Lemon Law case – is to consult an attorney who regularly and effectively handles Lemon Law claims.
+The way to determine the statute of limitations for lemon laws in your case – and in fact, to determine if you have a Lemon Law case – is to consult an attorney who regularly and effectively handles Lemon Law claims.

 Meet the Team at San Diego Lemon Law